tdyer21/cse130-tests/README.md

 # cse130-tests

-A colleection of tests for UCSC cse 130 spring 2020.
+A collection of tests for UCSC cse 130 spring 2020.

 Not ready yet